 In the following sections, you’ll learn more about the dataset and observe each method in detail.

-3 Ways to Find and Replace Text Color in Excel
+How to Find and Replace Text Color in Excel: 3 Ways

 Now, let’s consider the Net Payable Salaries of Ten Employees dataset shown in the B4:G14 cells which contains the Name, Designation, Basic Salary, Medical Expenses, Bonus, and Total columns respectively.
 Henceforth, without further delay, let’s see each method in action.